 Protecting Students with Seizure Disorders — PASSED

 HB 1085 requires school districts to provide individual health plans (IHPs) for students with epilepsy or other seizure disorders.
 The bill requires the Washington State School Director’s Association to adopt a model policy and procedure that school districts may use to implement IHP requirements.
 The bill also provides criminal and civil immunity provisions for persons, who in good faith, aid or provide services to students with epilepsy or other seizure disorders.
 The bill passed the both the House and Senate unanimously.
-The Governor signed the bill into law on April 14 and it goes into effect July 25, 2021.
+The governor signed the bill into law on April 14 and it went into effect July 25, 2021.

 School Based Health Centers - PASSED